Bedstraw, Cleavers, Stickywilly, Catchweed Bedstraw

 Caple, M. 2013, July 29.
 Galium aparine.
 Climbers: Censusing Lianas in Mesic Biomes of Eastern Regions.

 Evanoff, K. 2013, Jul.
-1. Bedstraw is a Weed That Bites Back.
+1. Bedstraw is a weed that bites back.
 Tribune Chronicle.
+Internet Archive Wayback Machine.

 Gucker, C.L.
 2005.
 Galium aparine.
 Fire Effects Information System.
-U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.
+United States Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.

 Thompson, P. 2015.
 Cleavers (Galium aparine).
 Species of the Month – July.
 Game and Wildlife Conservation Trust.